tunnela/jquery-in-view/README.md

-# jquery-in-view
+# In View
-In View (jQuery/Zepto) plugin for detecting HTML elements in view or out of view.
+jQuery/Zepto plugin for detecting HTML elements in view or out of view.

+## TODO

+- Examples
+- Code comments